tourstream/tstr-crs-adapter/README.md

 For some connections you need credentials or other connection data, which you can set in the `connectionOptions`.

+For TOMA SPC there is one crsUrl for each environment preconfigured.
+If no environment is set, the production crsUrl is used.

 ### Data object structure